salutethegenius/kemisdigital-2027/README.md

 ## Environment Variables:

 Make sure to replace any placeholders in the environment files with your actual API keys and credentials if needed.

+## Payment Solutions

+The Payment Solutions page provides information about Stripe integration services for businesses in The Bahamas:

+- **One-time Setup Fee**: $97 (not a monthly subscription)
+- **Transaction Fees**: 6.5% per transaction
+- **Volume Discounts**: Available for businesses processing larger amounts
+- **Features**:
+  - Stripe Account Creation & Configuration
+  - Dashboard Access & Training
+  - Integration Support
+  - ITIN Assistance for Tax Compliance

+To enable the payment functionality, you'll need to add your Stripe API keys to the environment variables in the client.env file:
+- `VITE_STRIPE_PUBLISHABLE_KEY`: Your Stripe publishable key
+- `VITE_STRIPE_SECRET_KEY`: Your Stripe secret key (server-side only)